-- 2006 – The FDA approves AllerganÕs Natrelle Silicone Gel Filled Breast Implants and MentorÕs MemoryGel Silicone Gel Filled
+- 2006 – The FDA approves Allergan's Natrelle Silicone Gel Filled Breast Implants and Mentor's MemoryGel Silicone Gel Filled

 Breast Implants.
-The FDA based its approvals on the manufacturersÕ Core Studies.
+The FDA based each approval on the manufacturers' Core Studies.
 These clinical PMA studies followed hundreds of women with

 Silicone Gel Filled Breast Implants for 4 years (Allergan) or 3 years (Mentor).
 The FDA determines that silicone filled breast

 implants are safe and effective.
-They further concluded that the benefits and risks of breast implants were sufficiently well understood for
+They further conclude that the benefits and risks of breast implants are sufficiently well understood for

 women to make informed decisions about their use.

 As conditions of approval, the FDA requires both Allergan and Mentor to conduct six post-approval studies to investigate the long-term performance and safety of their silicone gel filled breast implants.
 From the FDA’s site these studies are: